 Members include national authorities, the Agency for the Cooperation of Energy Regulators (ACER), the European Network of Transmission System Operators for Gas (ENTSOG), the Energy Community and representatives of industry and consumer associations.

-- Delegated act updating the regional risk groups under the security of gas supply regulation, annex
+- Delegated act updating the regional risk groups under the security of gas supply regulation and annex (C(2021) 7797)

 - Proposal for a Regulation on the internal markets for renewable and natural gases and for hydrogen (COM/2021/804 final)